 The wild horses, or “Namibs” as they are sometimes called, have become increasingly popular.
-They have also become synonymous with the rugged allure and beauty of Namibia, its wide open spaces and spirit of freedom.
+They have also become synonymous with the rugged allure and beauty of Namibia, its wide-open spaces and the spirit of freedom.

 ‘I helped move an injured foal off the road as its mother called for it’

 It has been several years since I first watched the horses on that chilly winter’s day.
 In the interim period, the desert was blessed with a carpet of green grass.
 During that time of abundance, the horses spent more time relaxing near the waterhole with no need to travel long distances to search for grazing and they became more habituated to people at the hide.
 Circumstances then changed and only a sprinkling of rain has graced the land over the last two years.
 Once again, we are experiencing a drought.
 The old or sick horses and the newborn foals have died or been targeted by spotted hyenas.
 A few have also been struck by vehicles on the road that cuts through their area.
 I helped move an injured foal off the road as its mother called for it from the fields, and I hoped it would be spared.
 It survived for a while but then disappeared, becoming part of the perpetual cycle of life and death in the wilderness.

 A few months ago I packed up camp early, before the heat began to beat down with a vengeance, and made my way to the Garub viewpoint.
 As the sun began to colour the dry earth and light up the horses approaching from the far hills, I heard a car pull up.
 It was Telané.
 We sat together in the hide and watched the wild horses gallop to the water with a life-affirming energy and presence.
 Life carried on.